livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 2. **Shared Contract Definitions**: Agents coordinate through formal interface contracts rather than ad-hoc communication.
 These contracts define API specifications, data schemas, and behavior expectations that agents must conform to.
 When building related components, agents independently implement their portions according to these contracts without requiring constant consultation.
 For example, a frontend agent and backend agent can simultaneously implement their respective sides of an API by following a preestablished contract.

-3. **Dynamic Role Assumption**: Unlike systems with static roles, Ōtobotto agents can dynamically assume different roles based on project needs.
+3. **Dynamic Role Assumption**: Unlike systems with static roles, Otobotto agents can dynamically assume different roles based on project needs.
 The protocol includes a role negotiation mechanism where agents can:
    - Propose taking on specialized roles when they identify needs
    - Request assistance from other agents with specific expertise
    - Temporarily form "tiger teams" to solve complex problems